-A. Federal Agency Name: U.S. Department of Housing and Urban Development, Office of Policy Development and Research
+- A. Federal Agency Name: U.S. Department of Housing and Urban Development, Office of Policy Development and Research - B. Funding Opportunity Title: Transformation Initiative: Sustainable Communities Research Grant Program (SCRGP)

-- B. Funding Opportunity Title: Transformation Initiative: Sustainable Communities Research Grant Program (SCRGP) - C. Announcement Type: Initial announcement. - D. Funding Opportunity Number: FR-5415-N-24; OMB Approval Number is 2528-0264. - E. Catalog of Federal Domestic Assistance (CFDA) Number: The CFDA Number for this program is 14.523. - F. Dates: The pre-application deadline date is February 4, 2011.
-Both the preapplication and full application must be received by Grants.gov.
-Please note that following receipt, applications go through a validation process in which the application may be accepted or rejected.
+- C. Announcement Type: Initial announcement. - D. Funding Opportunity Number: FR-5415-N-24A; OMB Approval Number is 2528-0264. - E. Catalog of Federal Domestic Assistance (CFDA) Number: The CFDA Number for this program is 14.523. - F. Dates: The full application deadline date is July 7, 2011.
+The full application must be received by Grants.gov no later than 11:59:59 p.m. eastern time on the application deadline date.
+Please note that following submission, applications go through a validation process in which the application may be accepted or rejected.
 Applicants need to be aware of the requirement to register with Grants.gov.
-Registration requires a Dun and Bradstreet Universal Data Numbering System (DUNS) number, active registration in the Central Contractor Registration (CCR), Registration with Grants.gov, and authorization by the applicant organization eBusiness Point of Contact identified in the CCR registration to authorize the Authorized Organization Representative (AOR) to submit the application on behalf of the applicant.
-Failure to have a complete registration package will result in your application being rejected by the Grants.gov system.
+Registration requires a (1) Dun and Bradstreet Universal Data Numbering System (DUNS) number, (2) active registration in the Central Contractor Registration (CCR), (3) registration with Grants.gov, and (4) authorization by the applicant organization eBusiness Point of Contact identified in the CCR registration to authorize the Authorized Organization Representative (AOR) to submit the application on behalf of the applicant.
+Failure to have a complete registration package will result in the application being rejected by the Grants.gov system.
 Please allow time for the registration process and the Grants.gov system to ensure that you meet the timely receipt requirements.
 Refer to the 2010 General Section for instructions for timely receipt, including actions to take if the application is rejected.
-Applicants should carefully read the APPLICATION and SUBMISSION INFORMATION in the 2010 General Section, posted June 7, 2010 (FR 5415-N-01).
+Applicants should carefully read the APPLICATION and SUBMISSION INFORMATION in the 2010 General Section, posted on June 7, 2010 (FR 5415-N-01).
 This section contains information on using the most current Adobe Reader, timely receipt policies, and other application information.